EmihleM2/solvyng-archivyng/README.md

 Main branch stability: The core principle is to maintain a stable main branch that reflects the production-ready code.
 This ensures always deploy a working version from this branch.

-Dev staging branch: This id going to ensure that all the changes made are ready for production before going going to main branch.
+Dev staging branch: This is going to ensure that all the changes made are ready for production before going to main branch.

 Feature branches for isolated development: Create feature branches for new features or bug fixes.
 These branches branch off from the main branch and can be short-lived, focused on a single unit of work.